You are listening to the Sean Hannity Radio Show Podcast.

 I think he believes in federalism.

-Uh I think he likes bipartisanship, but I just don't see a pathway for it.
+I think he likes bipartisanship, but I just don't see a pathway for it.

-Well, you've talked to him.
+But you've talked to him.

 What has he said to you?

-What does he set up today?
+What has he set up to now?

-I like the concept of Graham Casty.
+I like the concept of Graham Cassidy.

-So we're gonna vote.
+So we're going to vote.

 And I look forward to the debate.

-I am so excited finally as a Republican to have something that I'm for, not just against Obamacare.
+I am so excited, finally, as a Republican, to have something that I'm for, not just against Obamacare.

 And let me tell you, they're scared to death.